-Section 2.1.b CC PPS-1 Quality Bonus Payments (QBPs)

-When using the CC PPS-1 methodology, a state may elect to offer a QBP to any CCBHC that has achieved on the state-defined threshold for a measure in accordance with Section 3: Quality Bonus Payments, of the PPS guidance.
-No incentive payment shall be made solely on the basis of reporting on measures and shall only be paid for CCBHC performance improvement at or above the measure threshold.
-The state can make a QBP for optional QBP quality measures provided in the PPS Guidance and may propose its own additional QBP quality measures.
-Any additional state-proposed measure must be approved by CMS.

-The state chooses to (select one):

-Not offer QBP(s) (Continue to Section 3)

-Offer OBP(s)

-In the box below provide a list of the quality measures that will be used in addition to the required QBP measures listed in Section 3 of the PPS Guidance.
-Please note any measure that is state-defined and provide a full description of the measure.
-If additional space is needed, please attach and identify the page that pertains to this section.

-Description of Quality Bonus Payment Methodology

-In the box below describe the CC PPS-1 QBP methodology, specifying (1) the state developed thresholds that trigger payment (2) the methodology for calculating the payment, (3) the amount that will be paid for each measure, and (4) how often the payment is made to CCBHCs.
-Also provide an annual estimate of the amount of QBP payment by demonstration year (DY) for all CCBHCs, including an estimate of the percentage of QBP payment to be made through the PPS rate.
-If additional space is needed, please attach and identify the page that pertains to this section.

-In the box below, please specify how the state-developed thresholds were developed in such a way where QBPs made to providers are reflective of performance improvement, the provision of a higher quality of care, improvement of beneficiary health, or a reduction in health disparities.
-Please also explain how state needs assessments, priorities, and goals were used to determine the thresholds for the QBP quality measures.
-If additional space is needed, please attach and identify the page that pertains to this section.

-If Section 2.1 is completed, skip Sections 2.2, 2.3, and 2.4 and continue to Section 3.
+If Section 2.1 is completed, skip Sections 2.2, 2.3, and 2.4 and continue to Section 3.1.

 Section 2.2: Certified Clinic PPS-2 Methodology (CC PPS-2)

 The CC PPS-2 methodology is implemented as a fixed monthly rate that reflects the expected cost of all CCBHC visits provided within any given month to a Medicaid beneficiary.
 This is a cost-based, per clinic rate that applies uniformly regardless of the number of services rendered within the month by a CCBHC and qualified satellite facilities established prior to April 1, 2014.
 Under this methodology, separate rates are developed for both the base population and if elected to implement by the state, clinic users with certain conditions, or special populations (SP).
 In addition, the CC PPS-2 methodology includes outlier payments that are required to be paid for costs exceeding state defined thresholds and the implementation of QBPs in accordance with Section 3: Quality Bonus Payments of the PPS guidance.